sparc4-dev/Artificial-Images-Generator/README.md

 ## Running the tests

-To run a simple test, you only need to execute the run.py file and the image would be created at yuor current directory.
+To run a simple test, you only need to execute the run.py file and the image would be created at your current directory.
+The run.py file will provided to the software the basic information for the execution, that are: the star flux, in photons/s; the sky flux, in photons/pix/s, the standard deviation of the guassian, in pixels, and the operation mode of the CCD.
+In particular, the CCD operation mode should be a python dictonary with the control parameters used ot configure the acquistion of the SPARC4 cameras.
+They are the Electron Multiplying Mode (em_mode), the Electron Multiplying Gain (em_gain), the Pre-amplification (preamp), the Horizontal Shift Speed (hss), the Pixels Binning (bin), and the Exposure Time (texp).
+Below, it is presented the accepted values for each parameter previously described.

+- em_mode: 0 or 1
+- em_gain: from 2 to 300
+- preamp: 1 or 2
+- hss: 0.1, 1, 10, 20, and 30
+- bin: 1 or 2
+- texp: greater or equal than 1e-5

 ## Authors and Contact